geekiam/website/static/posts/git-repository-design-considerations.md

 ### Mono Repository
 One of the [biggest proponents of Mono Repository is Google](https://cacm.acm.org/magazines/2016/7/204032-why-google-stores-billions-of-lines-of-code-in-a-single-repository/fulltext "Why Google Stores Billions of Lines of Code in a Single Repository | Communications of the ACM"), who adopted a centralised source control system and all Google Employees work on a shared codebase and all software assets are stored in a single shared repository.
-Google have also custom-built their own source code repository and a whole raft of custom build tools to support working with a mono repository.
+Google have also custom-built their own source code repository, and a whole raft of custom build tools to support working with a mono repository.

 Google's homegrown version-control system hosts one large codebase visible to, and used by, most of the software developers in the company.
 The centralized system is the foundation of many of Google's developer workflows.